 About China National Petroleum

-China National Petroleum Corp (CNPC) is an integrated energy company with operations covering the entire oil and gas industry value chain.
-Its businesses encompass oil and gas exploration and development, refining and chemicals, marketing and trading, natural gas and pipelines.
-The company produces equipment for exploration and production, oilfield services, pipeline construction, refining and chemical processing, and offshore engineering.
-CNPC also designs and constructs oil and gas field production facilities, pipeline, storage tank, refinery and chemical plant, and offshore engineering.
-It provides services in geophysical prospecting, drilling, well logging, mud logging and downhole operations.
-The company also has presence in new energy development, capital management, finance and insurance service sectors.
+China National Petroleum Corp (CNPC) is an integrated energy company with operations encompassing the entire oil and gas industry value chain.
+Its businesses include exploration and production; natural gas sales, oilfield services, refining and chemicals, marketing and trading, engineering and construction, manufacturing, new energy development and finance.
+CNPC also designs and constructs oil and gas field production facilities, pipeline, storage tank, refinery and chemical plant, and offshore structures.
+The company provides services in geophysical prospecting, drilling, well logging, mud logging and downhole operations.
+It also has presence in new energy development, capital management, finance and insurance service sectors.
 CNPC is headquartered in Beijing, China.